yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 foundryup
 ```

-Install necessary submodules and build all the FFIs for your OS:
+Install the necessary submodules and build all the FFIs for your OS:

 ```bash
 make deps
 ```

-If you want to rebuild the FFIs you can use:
+If you want to rebuild the FFIs, you can use:

 ```bash
 make build_all_ffi